Phil Dawson: Arizona Cardinals

 On November 26, 2017, Dawson hit a 57-yard field goal with one second left to beat the favored Jacksonville Jaguars.
 It was the longest made field goal of Dawson's career (although he made a 59-yard field goal during a 2010 preseason game with the Browns).
 He converted four field goals in the game, including the 57-yard game-winner, earning him NFC Special Teams Player of the Week.

 Dawson became the 11th player in NFL history to appear in 300 career games.

 On November 26, 2018, Dawson was placed on injured reserve with a hip injury.

 Retirement

-Dawson announced his retirement after 21 seasons on August 1, 2019, after signing a one-day ceremonial contract with the Browns to retire as a member of the team.
+On August 1, 2019, Dawson announced his retirement after 21 seasons after signing a one-day ceremonial contract with the Browns to retire as a member of the team.
 After Dawson's retirement, Adam Vinatieri became the sole remaining active player from the 1990s.